Health and safety protections

 Note: You’ll have reasonable grounds for continuing to refuse to do the work if you’ve been told by your workplace’s health and safety representative that it would expose you or someone else to a serious risk.

 If your employer fires you or disadvantages you in some other way for stopping work on health and safety grounds, you may be able to take a personal grievance against them to the Employment Relations Authority (see the chapter, “Resolving employment problems”).
+You can’t be treated unfairly because you’re involved in health and safety.

 About health and safety inspectors